SebastianPuchalski/AutoProver/README.md

 At the moment, the project consists of:
 - Formulas parser (including operators precedence) and printer
 - Naive Model Checking
-- Efficient implementation of the Resolution method with proof generation
+- Very efficient implementation of the Resolution method with proof generation
+- Forward chaining in the form of an updatable knowledge base

 Example 1:
 ```